-Thomas Sul has been a member of the DKSH Executive Committee and Co-Head of Business Unit Performance Materials since November 2013.
+Thomas Sul has been Co-Head Business Unit Performance Materials and a member of the DKSH Executive Committee since November 2013.
 He joined DKSH in Germany in 1996 as a Sales Manager in Specialty Chemicals.
 To this day, he acts as Managing Director of DKSH Germany.
 From 2003 to 2007, he was a Global Business Line Manager in Specialty Chemicals and thereafter Vice President Europe.
 Before that, he worked for Beiersdorf AG as a Market and Product Manager from 1990 to 1996.
-Thomas Sul is the Deputy President of the German Association for chemical distributors (VCH).
+Thomas Sul is the Deputy President of the German Association for chemical distributors (VCH) and member of the Board of the OstAsienVerein (OAV), where he heads the Philippines Country Board.
 Thomas Sul holds a Master's degree in Business Administration (Dipl.-Kfm.) from the University of Kiel, Germany.